Matching You with the Best Housing Placement

 When applying for housing, you rank the three housing options in order of preference.
 By doing so, DIS can match you with the best option based on your housing application essay and other registration factors.
 All housing placements are made individually.

 Note: You can only apply to one LLC theme.

-3. For Spring 2021, DIS housing has been de-densified based on social distancing requirements.
+3. For Fall 2021, DIS housing has been de-densified based on social distancing requirements.